Madonna and Child Kissing: Provenance

-The painting was in the collection of Albertina Agnes (1634–1696), Princess of Oranje-Nassau, at the Frisian Stadholder's Court, Leeuwarden, and a century later was appropriated for the national collection from Paleis Het Loo to the Rijksmuseum, then in The Hague, on 18 September 1798.
-The appropriation of art from the stadtholder's collection was a tactical move to prevent the abduction of more national treasure to Paris as had happened with the Gallery Prince William V in 1795.
+The painting was in the collection of Princess Albertine Agnes of Nassau (1634–1696), at the Frisian Stadholder's Court, Leeuwarden, and a century later was appropriated for the national collection from Het Loo Palace to the Rijksmuseum, then in The Hague, on 18 September 1798.
+The appropriation of art from the stadtholder's collection was a tactical move to prevent the abduction of more national treasure to Paris as had happened with the Prince William V Gallery in 1795.
 The painting has been in the national collection owned by the Rijksmuseum ever since, and has been on loan to the Mauritshuis since 1948.